Virginia will officially start vaccinations for kids 12 and up following CDC's go ahead

 Dena Potter, spokeswoman for vaccine distribution in Virginia, said the state’s nine community vaccination sites will begin inoculating youths on Friday.

-In anticipation to the approval for kids 12 and up, Richmond and Henrico's health districts added two walk-up Saturday clinics at George Wythe High School.
+In anticipation to the approval for kids 12 and up, Richmond and Henrico County’s health districts added two walk-up Saturday clinics at George Wythe High School.
 The first is May 22 from 11 a.m. to 3 p.m.
 The second will be held three weeks later to finish the two-dose series.

 “Although the event is open to adults, too, we think it will be a great opportunity for children to get their COVID-19 vaccine in addition to pediatricians, pharmacies, and other RHHD events,” said spokesperson Cat Long in a Wednesday statement.